zwolner/simple-nesting-cb-gh-000/README.md

 **Top-tip:** *When defining methods, return values matter!
 Use Pry to drop into your methods and understand what is going on, what the return is, and why tests might not be passing.*

-<a href='https://learn.co/lessons/simple-nesting' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/simple-nesting' title='Simple Nesting Lab'>Simple Nesting Lab</a> on Learn.co and start learning to code for free.</p>